 Although I’ve heard of many other people having similar experiences, what a mushroom trip will be like is very particular to the individual.
 How easily you can relax and accept the experience will in part depend on how comfortable you feel in your “set and setting” (which I’ll explain below), but also what the mushrooms think you need to see and feel in that moment.
 For this reason, no two mushroom trips are ever the same, and similarly this is what we mean when we talk about things “bubbling up” on psychedelics: that no matter what your intention is going in, sometimes your trip revolves around some deep rooted part of yourself you never even knew existed.

 The key is being willing to accept and surrender your control to all experiences the mushrooms may bring, mental and physical.
-It’s important to know that shrooms can make you feel your body in a new way.
+There are basic skills you can learn to help you prepare for, navigate, and process your psychedelic experience, which DoubleBlind teaches in their course and I recommend you look into if you’re new to tripping or looking to deeper with psychedelics.
+Regardless, it’s important to know that shrooms can make you feel your body in a new way.
 Sometimes the feeling resembles nausea or a sense of fatigue or heaviness in the limbs.
 I can have less coordination walking around on mushrooms, but I’m still pretty capable in moderate dose ranges.

 Visual distortions are also possible, but it’s not totally weird if you don’t get them at all.
 However, many folks see things breath, sway, grow and move around, and your surroundings in general can seem bursting with significance.
 You can also become disoriented and confused, which is why a safe set and setting and trip sitter are so important for first time journeyers and high-dose trips—although it’s also pretty uncommon to hallucinate completely and not be able to distinguish between reality and your visual distortions.
 Closing your eyes and “going inward” can be its own deep and sometimes visionary experience, where folks report all kinds of vivid mental imagery that’s easier to recall than a dream.